-By: An Al-Monitor Lebanon Pulse Contributor in Beirut Posted on February 18.
+Author: An Al-Monitor Lebanon Pulse Contributor in Beirut Posted February 18, 2013

 This week, Hezbollah celebrated the anniversary of the martyrdom of three of its top founding leaders who were assassinated by Israeli intelligence over the past three decades.
 The life and role of each of those leaders reflects a big part of how Hezbollah emerged and evolved.